-4.1.2 Sampling procedure
+6.5.1.2.
+Sampling procedure

 At every station an 'Infaunal sampler information sheet' (Sheet 6 and/ or EXCEL worksheet InFHI) is filled in.
 All fields must be completed for each time that a grab is deployed, which is why there is a deployment number (DEP NO on Sheet 6 and InFHI).
-Appendix 1 lists the criteria required to fill in each field of the Sheet.
+Appendix 1 (section 6.14.1) lists the criteria required to fill in each field of the Sheet.
+Each individual grab used on the survey must have a

-- Each individual grab used on the survey must have a specific ID, which is recorded in the Infaunal sampler information sheet every time a sample is taken.
-The specific dimensions of each grab ID (to calculate individual grab areas) must be recorded and supplied to the Scottish partner after the cruise.
-If the same grab is used throughout the survey the sampler ID will always be the same (e.g. VVG1). - At each station five Van Veen grab samples are taken.
+At each station five Van Veen grab samples are taken.
 During retrieval of the gear from the seabed, the first 5 metres of warp should be hauled slowly to maximise sampling efficiency.
-The grab can then be hauled to the surface at a faster rate. - Each individual grab is checked to see that it is a valid sample.
-Validity is based on the criteria outlined by Rumohr (1999), which include: - less than 5 litres of sample volume obtained in soft sediments and less than 2.5 litres in hard-packed sand; - incomplete closure of the grab; - obvious uneven bite;
+The grab can then be hauled to the surface at a faster rate.
+Each individual grab is checked to see that it is a valid sample.
+Validity is based on criteria outlined by Rumohr (1999), which consider non-valid samples to have the following characteristics:

+- contain a sample volume of less than 5 litres in soft sediments and less than 2.5 litres in hardpacked sand; - incomplete closure of the grab; - obvious uneven bite; - spillage during transfer of samples onboard.

-- spillage during transfer of samples onboard. - On gaining a valid grab, penetration depth is measured in the grab (deepest point of the sediment) before sediment samples are taken.
+On gaining a valid grab, penetration depth is measured in the grab (deepest point of the sediment) before sediment samples are taken.
 If the design of the grab does not allow for a measurement of penetration depth, the volume of the sampled material has to be recorded.
 This can be achieved by emptying the sediment of the grab into a container with litre markings.
 The penetration depth can later be calculated from the volume measures.
-Penetration depth is recorded in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI). - Sediment samples are taken from each of the five grabs.
-A record of when sediment samples have been taken is made in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI)(for details see chapter on abiotic parameters).
+Penetration depth is recorded in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI, see Appendix 5, section 6.14.5).

+Sediment samples should be taken from each of the five grabs.
+A record of when sediment samples have been taken is made in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI, see Appendix 5, section 6.14.5, for further details see section 6.10 on abiotic parameters).

-4.1.3 Sample processing at sea
+6.5.1.2.1.
+Sample processing at sea

-- Once onboard individual grab samples are washed through a series of sieves (4mm, 2mm, 1mm and 0.5mm) using the Gardline Autosiever (Figure 5).
+Once onboard individual grab samples are washed through a series of sieves (4mm, 2mm, 1mm and 0.5mm) using the Gardline Autosiever (Figure 6.5.1.1.2).
 It is advisable to undertake all of the sieving at sea, but if samples cannot be sieved through the entire set of sieves onboard, e.g. due to weather conditions or time constraints, the samples may be sieved through the 1mm and 0.5mm sieves or even only through the 0.5mm sieve.
 Sieving through the other sieves may then be carried out later in the laboratory.
 If the sample cannot be sieved at all at sea, the whole sample must be preserved in at least 4% buffered formaldehyde solution and sieved and processed later in the laboratory.
 It is important to note in the Infaunal sampler information sheet (Sheet 6 and/or EXCEL worksheet InFHI), whether the sample was preserved rather than fresh when sieved.
-This will help to establish whether the number of animals retained in the sieve is affected by the preservation procedure. - Sieved fractions are individually preserved in buffered 4% formaldehyde solution and stored in well-labelled containers.
+This will help to establish whether the number of animals retained in the sieve is affected by the preservation procedure.

+Each of the sieved fractions are individually preserved in buffered 4% formaldehyde solution and stored in well-labeled (internally and externally) containers.
 Labels should include the station number, haul number, date, country and sieve size.
 Samples are then returned to the laboratory for sorting and identification, enumeration and analysis.

-4.1.4 Sample processing in the laboratory
+6.5.1.2.2.
+Sample processing in the laboratory